Anime Review: Castlevania – The Netflix Series

 Written by Sexy, edited by Otaku Apologist

 The big name in the series – Dracula – is a solid character.
-Definitely not just a vessel for the might and influence he commands or mired in common vampire tropes.
+He is definitely not just a vessel for the might and influence he commands or mired in common vampire tropes.
 He is a man of largess who carries himself with gravitas.
+He’s far more impressive than the vampire stereotypes we’ve seen across many other works.

-Dracula is so well done that audiences around the world have largely forgiven the series’ weak plot.
-He operates like a true ruler and most things he wants done are delegated to his royal court and other subordinates.
+He is so well made that audiences around the world have largely forgiven the series for having Dracula largely in a passive role.
+He operates as a true ruler and most things he wants done are delegated to his royal court and other subordinates.
+This guy doesn’t go running around doing petty fetch quests, just to get more screentime, to appease viewers like a lion in a zoo cage.

-A fine example of the show’s greatness is that not a single second is spent dramatizing a vampire’s bloodthirst.
-There’s none of the usual bullshit about how inconvenient bloodthirst is to vampires, how big a chore it is to restrain it when interacting with humans they aren’t supposed to eat.
-There’s a scene where the most impulsive and loud-mouthed vampire walks into a room where a human is seriously bleeding and just carries on like he doesn’t give a fuck.
+A fine example of the show’s greatness is that not a single second is spent dramatizing bloodthirst.
+There’s none of the usual bullshit about how inconvenient bloodthirst is to vampires, how big of a chore it is to restrain it when interacting with humans they aren’t supposed to eat.
+Instead, there’s a scene where the most impulsive, loud-mouthed vampire walks into a room where a human is seriously bleeding and carries on like he doesn’t give a fuck.

-I really enjoyed the characters in Castlevania.
-Characters with their virtues and vices interact and connect with each other on some very sincere moments.
+I really enjoyed that Castlevania suffers no hypocrites.
+Characters with their virtues and vices interact and connect with each other in sincere moments.
 Most characters in the world are relatable and their motivations make sense.
-This is a huge milestone for a show coming out of America where half the screen-time of a show is often spent on artificial drama.
+This is a huge milestone for pop culture shows which are usually padded ad nauseam with artificial drama nonsense.

-The writers do a great job at defining the stakes.
-The audience is explicitly told that while the stakes are big, the world is not going to end even if every character in the story gets chopped up to pieces and their ashes sprinkled to the winds.
+The writers do a great job of defining the stakes.
+The audience is explicitly told that while the stakes are big, the world is not going to end even if every character in the story gets chopped up to pieces and their ashes sprinkled in the wind.
+Generally, it only has minor flaws.
+A world map would have been nice at some point.
+The maps at the beginning of every episode of Game of Thrones are there for a reason.
+It helps people grasp the world more clearly.

-While the show is great eye candy with some interesting characters and events, it doesn’t have much depth.
-The entertainment factor doesn’t suffer from this.
+While the show is great eye candy with interesting characters and events, it doesn’t have much depth.
+This, however, is not a problem because It is still quite enjoyable.
 All of the episodes have fluid storytelling and great animation.
-It makes sense considering the source material: Castlevania is an action game franchise with very little story.
+Castlevania is an action game franchise that really doesn’t have much dialogue and character development, not enough to make a good TV show anyway.

-Fans of the videogame lore will find that not everything was accurately transferred to this anime adaptation.
-The creators exercised their creative freedom on a multitude of ways.
-The Castlevania TV series is an inspired work rather than a re-telling of the lore.
+The Castlevania TV series is an inspired work rather than a re-telling of the game lore.

 The show succeeds at being a coherent experience.
-The creators show love for the source material while venturing into new territory.
-There’s less emphasis on fan service, and more focus on telling a competent story that removes barriers to entry for new viewers.
+The creators have certainly expressed their freedom in a multitude of ways, and alongside that have demonstrated a love for the source material as they venture into new territory.
+There’s less emphasis on fan service and more focus on telling a competent story that removes barriers to entry for new viewers while treating Castlevania lore and fans with respect.

-The show presents some solid bitches.
-There are no fan service babes with huge jiggling jugs acting as placeholders of female representation.
+The show presents some solid ladies.
+There are no vapid chicks with jiggling tits, prancing around as placeholders for real characters.
 The women in Castlevania are competent adventurers.
-The girls get their piece of the action without forcing the show’s predominantly male audience to sit through a force-fed feminist indoctrination propaganda campaign.
+They get their piece of the action without demanding the viewer to sit through a patronizing slew of force-fed feminist twitter rants as we’ve seen in other shows.

-The show still panders to feminists by including a character whose lines of dialogue are eerily reminiscent of an average twitter feminist spouting her manifesto.
-However, all of the characters are so well established with some modicum of a background story for each that these few scenes actually become valuable parts of the story.
-It’s almost as if fiction writers and audiences don’t really hate women and just want competently written stories and engaging characters.
+While there is a character who is running lines of dialogue that you could find in a feminist manifesto, all of the characters are so well established with some modicum of a background story for each that these few scenes actually become valuable parts of the story instead of the usual shoehorned spat common in television these days.
+It’s almost as if writers and audiences don’t really hate women and just want competently written stories and engaging characters instead of bitter rants.

-It’s heartwarming that the creators looked into the roots of the Castlevania series and did their best to understand what is great about the lore and used those ingredients to create a great work of art that stands on its own merits.
+For me, it’s heartwarming that the creators looked into the roots of the Castlevania world, did their best to understand what is great about it and used those ingredients to make a great work of art that can stand on its own merits.

 - Sound Effects